StudentHub-academic-project/docs/docs/index.md

 ## Goals and non-goals
 ### Goals
-* Develop a service, where students from the specific university will share with academic materials, such as lectures, presentations, videos, audios and othe files.
+* Develop a service, where students will share with academic materials, such as lectures, presentations, videos, audios and othe files.
 * Main page with random academic materials.
 * Publish posts and academic materials.